gcanti/fp-ts/docs/modules/FromIO.ts.md

 ---
 title: FromIO.ts
-nav_order: 34
+nav_order: 35
 parent: Modules
 ---

 ## FromIO overview

-Lift a computation from the `IO` monad
+Lift a computation from the `IO` monad.

 Added in v3.0.0